bruno-canada/php-restclient-easytouse/README.md

 <p>This PHP tool is tested and working just fine.
 It makes your life really easy to connect and process information to a REST API with no extra packages or libraries.</p>

-<p>It was created as an coding exercise applying Inheritance OOP (Object-oriented programming) and design pattern Singleton.
+<p>It was created as a coding exercise applying Inheritance OOP (Object-oriented programming) and design pattern Singleton.
 It uses CURL to handle all the processes.</p>

 ## 🏁 Getting Started <a name = "getting_started"></a>